Manatees Love Folly Beach, Too! Say Hello to a Different Kind of Tourist Season

 Stories like that of Goose, the nickname given to the rescued manatee, highlight the importance of alerting the South Carolina Department of Natural Resources to any sightings.

-Tagged with a radio transmitter during his rehabilitation, Goose returned to the South Carolina coast this June.
+Tagged with a radio transmitter during his rehabilitation, Goose returned to the South Carolina coast the following year.
 By reporting manatee sightings, the public can help track the movements and migratory patterns of these beloved creatures which, in turn, helps keep them safe.

-In a blog post last month, the South Carolina Department of Natural Resources outlined the process Capps is currently going through, urging locals to keep an eye out for these docile sea-dwellers.
+In a blog post last month, the South Carolina Department of Natural Resources outlined the process, urging locals to keep an eye out for these docile sea-dwellers.

 Among the advice?
 Do not attempt to approach manatees in a boat, as there is the inherent risk of injuring them with the propellers.
 In general, it’s best to admire manatees from a distance.